 Virus 3 Test Kit

-Another 25 viruses including Hanta virus, Human Herpes Virus 6, Simian Virus 40, etc. 21 vials suitable for energy wok by kinesiologists, homeopaths, etc.
+Another 25 viruses including Hanta virus, Human Herpes Virus 6, Simian Virus 40, etc. Suitable for energy wok by kinesiologists, homeopaths, etc.

 VI 47 BK Virus